Sup2point0/Assort/affine/affinitys/koniokinetis.md

 Koniokinetics are especially dangerous in conjunction with pyrogenetics, who can set the particulates alight.
 Explodogenetics and oblivyi can aid koniokinetics by reducing objects to dust.

 Koniokinetics’ versatility makes them fantastic for support, working from behind to aid an attack.
 This can include using almost indistinguishable dust to disrupt and divert attacks, and distract confuzzle the enemy, while protecting the ally and aiding them through dust platforms and the like.
-Since they are so flexible, koniokinetics can support almost any other protical affinity, although generally still remain best as the protical offense, or in cordination with others.
+Since they are so flexible, koniokinetics can support almost any other protical affinity, although generally still remain best as the protical offense, or in cordinyzation with others.

 <br>